 With just one week left of semester one people are winding down and getting ready for the Christmas holidays.
 For various reasons, many of us will be spending some or all of the Christmas break here in Manchester.
 And while it is important to allocate plenty of time to your studies, this is also a perfect time to relax and enjoy what Manchester has to offer.
-There are plenty of things going on throughout December, many of which are free, so you can make most of your break.
+There are plenty of things going on throughout December, many of which are free.

-- Christmas Music Party, Friday 15th 7.30pm, info and tickets
+- Christmas Music Night, Friday 14th December – 7.30pm, info and tickets

-- Xmas and New Year Get-Together, Wednesday 27th 11am, info and tickets
+- Christmas and New Year Get-Together, Friday 28th December- 11am, info and tickets

 Getting together to sing traditional Christmas carols has proved enduringly popular with all kinds of people, and there are plenty of free opportunities to join in with the festive spirit this winter.

-- The Hallé Carol Concert, Saturday 16th and Sunday 17th 3pm, info and tickets
+- The Hallé Carol Concert, Saturday 22nd and Sunday 23rd – 3pm and 7.30pm, info and tickets

 It’s almost impossible to ignore the award winning Christmas markets that span across the city centre – offering gifts, crafts and amazing food and drink.
-But there are also a range of other markets throughout the city, so you can treat yourself during the Christmas break.
+But there are also a range of other markets throughout Manchester, so you can treat yourself during the Christmas break.

-Ice rinks are almost as unavoidable as markets in Manchester this year, and with two rinks right in the heart of Manchester, there’s no reason not to channel your inner Torvill and Dean and get your skates on.
+Ice rinks are almost as unavoidable as the markets, and with two rinks right in the heart of Manchester, there’s no reason not to channel your inner Torvill and Dean and get your skates on.

-- Cathedral Gardens ice rink, open every day asides from Christmas, Boxing Day, and New Year’s Day, info and tickets
+- Cathedral Gardens ice rink at the Ice Village, open every day asides from Christmas, Boxing Day, and New Year’s Day, info and tickets

 Walks and tours

-Brave the cold this December and take the time to go walking in a winter wonderland this Christmas break.
+Brave the cold this December and take the time to go walking.
 Whether you’ve only just moved to Manchester, or lived here for years, there are great opportunities to explore different parts of the city while having a relaxing stroll.
 But remember to wrap up warm!

-- Manchester Guided Tours, running every day including Christmas, info and tickets
+- Manchester Guided Tours, running every day including Christmas Day and Boxing Day, info and tickets

-- Free Manchester Walking Tours, Friday 15th– Sunday 17th, and Friday 29th – Sunday 31st, further info
+- Free Manchester Walking Tours, running every day, further info

 Arts and Culture

-- Manchester Art Gallery, open every day asides from Saturday 23rd – Tuesday 26th and Sunday 31st – Monday 1st, further info
+- Manchester Art Gallery, open every day asides from Monday 24th – Wednesday 26th and Monday 31st – Tuesday 1st, further info

-- Centre for Chinese Contemporary Art, open every day asides from Sunday 24th – Tuesday 26th and Monday 1st, further info
+- Centre for Chinese Contemporary Art, open Tuesday – Sunday asides from Monday 24th – Wednesday 26th and Tuesday 1st January, further info

 Being open to learn and discover is a key way to help your wellbeing, and you can practice just that for free at some terrific local museums.

-Should you need any more support over the break, you can visit the Student Support and Advice website for a variety of information and resources, as well as reading this guide to spending Christmas without family.
+Should you need any more support over the break, you can visit the Student Support and Advice website for a variety of information and resources.